Writing

 I want teams to build fewer performative artifacts and more durable ones.
 A good playbook.
 A current schema atlas.
 A source-backed copy atlas.
 A design critique routine that actually runs.
 A customer loop that does not rely on one person remembering everything.
 A set of skills that makes the team's best judgment repeatable without making it rigid.

-AI-native practice
+AI-assisted practice

 May 20268 min read